 After the rear surface of the additional lens has been ground and polished, it is placed on the base glass with the curved side inside the recess of the base glass, and both are then fused under high pressure.
 After cooling, the supplementary part forms one homogenous mass with the base glass and is completely invisible.
-Next, the overlaying part of the additional lens is ground and the resulting blank bifocal lens undergoes further processing – it is ground and polished on the front and rear side.
+Next, the overlaying part of the additional lens is ground and the resulting blank bifocal lens undergoes further processing – the front and back sides of the lens are ground and polished.
 After this manufacturing step, the bifocal lens can be refined.

-To calculate such a power design, a system of equations with hundreds of unknowns and under the circumstances of thousands of equations must be resolved.
+To calculate such a power design, a system of equations with hundreds of unknowns and thousands of equations must be resolved.
 And this is in combination with constant adjustment to the individual customer’s data.
-Only after the conclusion of numerous – under more difficult circumstances – processes do the first prototypes emerge.
+Only after the conclusion of numerous processes – accomplished under even more difficult circumstances – do the first prototypes emerge.
 Finally, they are tested by test subjects for quality and compatibility.
 If the glass type is not accepted, a new power design is calculated – and the production cycle starts again from scratch.

-You can find out more about the design of spectacle lenses for presbyopia here.
+You can find out more about the design of eyeglass lenses for presbyopia here.

 The first step towards the perfect pair of glasses